Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 • Severe pain syndrome;

-• Stool with water and much mucus;
+• Feces with water and a lot of mucus;

-• admixture of blood;
+• Admixture of blood;

 • High body temperature;